BeiningBogen/iOS-Kristiania/Workshops/Workshop01/Objects.md

 ```

 Use casting to check the `isBaiting` value for the duelist variable.
 If true, print "Shame 🔔", otherwise print "🎉🎉🎉".

+# Task 10

+Create a struct called `Team` that contains an array of Duelists.
+Create a computed read-only property called diversity that returns a number representing how many unique ranks are represented in the team.